yixuan-wong/yixuan-wong/README.md

 ## 💼 Projects and Experience

-- **TAG-dev App**: Developing a SwiftUI social app inspired by BeReal, focusing on friend connections and interactive UI elements.
+- **TAG App**: Developing a SwiftUI social app inspired by BeReal, focusing on friend connections and interactive UI elements.
 - **Instagram Followers App**: Built a tool to track and analyze followers using data parsing from HTML files, enhancing insights for user engagement.

 ## 🔧 Technologies & Skills